code4it-dev/c4it-hugo/content/architecture-note/015-error-management-trio/index.md

 ![The MainApplication now sends messages back on the queue](./with-messages-sent-with-delay.png)

-In both cases, we must remember that trying to call a service that is temporarily down is useless: maybe it's time to use a Circuit Breaker?
+In both cases, we must remember that trying to call a service that is temporarily down is useless: maybe it's time to **use a Circuit Breaker**?

 ## Fatal Errors: when everything goes wrong